yozzyurubuza/javascript-fundamentals-part01/README.md

 # JavaScript Fundamentals - Part 01

-This are the topics of the code included in these repository.
+These are the topics of the code included in this repository.

 ## Repository Coverage: